Common Stocks, Preferred Stocks: Basic Concepts

 Whether the stock split entices more people to buy it is questionable, and necessarily limited.
 If this were not true, a corporation could continually split its stock to increase its value, even without increasing profits.
 However, some have argued that not splitting stocks tends to attract higher quality shareholders, who are more concerned about their long-term investment horizon rather than short-term goals of quick profits, thus providing some relief for company executives, allowing them to focus on long-term goals rather than short-term profits.
 Stocks with lower share prices tend to attract speculators rather than investors.

 Reverse Stock Splits

 When a company has financial difficulties, sometimes its stock falls to a low value.
 Often, this is seen as a sign of risk and bad performance, so the company will do a reverse split, where 2 or more shares of stock are exchanged for 1, thereby increasing the value of each share.
 The company itself is not worth more, but it may appear more valuable to inexperienced investors.
 Reverse stock splits may also prevent the stock from being delisted on an exchange, since most stock exchanges require a minimum stock price.
 Delisting often leads to substantial stock price declines.

 Preferred stock is much like common stock, but preferred stockholders usually have no voting privileges, but they do have priority for dividends and for the proceeds of any corporate liquidation should the company fail.
 Companies issue preferred stock to appeal to investors who want income and greater safety, but issuing preferred stock instead of bonds gives the company more flexibility.
 If the company is financially stressed, it can skip dividend payments to preferred stockholders, but not to bondholders.
 Oftentimes, preferred stock is issued when a company is having financially difficulties.
-It brings in more money at a time when the company needs it, but it doesn't obligate a company to future payments in the way that bonds do.
+It brings in more money at a time when the company needs it, but it doesn't obligate a company to future payments as bonds do.

 Preferred stock is preferred because preferred shareholders have first claims to any dividends and company assets, if liquidation occurs, over the common stockholder.
 However, creditors still get paid before preferred shareholders.
 The dividend for the common stock may fluctuate from year to year, or even from quarter to quarter, but the preferred dividend is fixed.
 Preferred stockholders get their dividend at a fixed rate before any dividends are paid on common stock.
 However, dividends are not guaranteed even to preferred stockholders.